Environment

 Service manager

-The agent auto-detects the init system to manage services:
+The agent auto-detects the init system to manage services:- systemd for most modern Linux distributions

 - supervisor for Docker containers or custom setups